DillonSW/Capstone_Team_5/Documentation/Signoffs/Sensors.md

-* **Cannot take up more than three I/O pins from the PLC**
+* **1. Cannot take up more than eight input pins from the PLC**

-   ^The PLC module will have a limited amount of inputs and outputs to receive or send signals.
-All other pins will need to be allocated to receive from and or send signals to the locks, LEDs, and motor.

-   ^This also makes the constraint that the sensors must send one bit signals since there will have to be three separate—one for each dial layer (which each take up one I/O pin).
+   ^The Siemens PLC module S7-1200 has fourteen input pins of which six have already been designated to inputs from other systems.

-* **The distance sensor chosen must determine the presence or absence of a device by measuring whether the light emitted was reflected back from a distance shorter than the distance between the sensor and the back wall of the compartment.**
+* **2. The distance sensor chosen must determine the presence or absence of a device by measuring whether the light emitted was reflected back from a distance range of 3.75 to 7.25 inches**

-   ^To understand why the sensor must be a light emitting distance sensor see the analysis section below.
+   ^The minimum distance a device will be from the sensor is 3.75 inches, and the maximum distance a device will be positioned from the sensor is 7.25 inches.

-   ^The sensor must not communicate the presence of a device by sensing the back wall of the compartment.
+   ^The sensor must not sense up more than a distance of 11.25 inches; this is the length of the compartment and the closest the sensor will be to the dial.
+This is to     prevent mistakenly sensing the back wall of the compartment as a device.

-* **Must send a one signal to the PLC if there is a device in the presently forefront compartment section and a zero signal if there is not.**
+* **3. Must send a one signal to the PLC if there is a device in the presently forefront compartment section and a zero signal if there is not.**

    ^This constraint is chosen when considering the consequences in the case of the wire being cut: